 An introduction to the application of counseling in an educational environment; this course is designed for non-educators who are seeking the school counseling emphasis to familiarize the student with the following content areas: educational terminology, educational process, educational leadership, testing in schools, special education, and classroom management.
-It is designed to orient the non-educator to school culture and structure.
 It will expose the student to a variety of educational experiences through observational hours in approved school settings.